 FluInfluenza A; Influenza B; Oseltamivir (Tamiflu) - flu; Zanamivir (Relenza) - flu; Vaccine - flu

 The flu is an infection of the nose, throat, and lungs.
-It spreads easily.
+It spreads easily from person to person.

 The flu is caused by an influenza virus.